ibexa/documentation-user/docs/personalization/configure_models.md

 Do not confuse event history age with item age.
 History age is the age of the user's footprint (for example, "User clicked on the product A two weeks ago").
-Item age is the time over which the item is available in the shop ("How new is the item").
+Item age is the time over which the item is available in the web store ("How new is the item").
 The history is recorded automatically based on [event](event_types.md) tracking.
 The item catalog must be filled separately as a result of [data import](content_import.md).